November 9, 2018

 b) You can drink a wine that will enhance a dish (congruent pairing).

-A complementary pairing to a rich, gooey cheese dish, for example, would be a wine with a high acidity, such as pinot gris or sauvignon blanc.
+A complementary pairing to a rich, gooey cheese dish, for example, would be a wine with high acidity, such as pinot gris or sauvignon blanc.
 But a congruent pairing would be a wine that enhances that richness in your cheese.

 Food and wine pairing need not be rocket science.
 Use these simple guidelines to pair with confidence!